 My name is Christian Schwaner, and I am a criminal defense attorney and former prosecutor.
 If you have been arrested on domestic violence charges in Colorado Springs, I want to help.
 I have helped hundreds of people get through this trying time, and I can help you too.

 Colorado has some of the harshest domestic violence laws in the country.
-If you are convicted of a domestic violence-related crime, you may be sentenced to significant jail time and can lose certain rights, including the right to carry a weapon.
+If you are convicted, you may be sentenced to significant jail time and can lose certain rights, including the right to carry a weapon.

 What is “Domestic Violence” in Colorado?